 To avoid this, I’m choosing a few key existing plants to build around, focusing on their color, texture or form.

 One of the main stars of my front garden is this towering phormium.

-I love its rich dark chocolate color, its smooth and strappy foliage and its upright form.
+I love the rich dark chocolate color, the smooth, strappy foliage, and the upright form.